conda-incubator/conda-store/README.md

  - provides a web ui to take advantage of many of conda-stores advanced capabilities

-It **builds** conda specifications in a scalable manner using `N` workers communicating with a database to keep track of queued up environment builds.
+It **builds** conda specifications in a scalable manner using `N` workers communicating using Celery to keep track of queued up environment builds.

 It **serves** conda environments via a filesystem, lockfiles,